We are Boston University students dedicated to researching the risks of advanced AI.

 What We Do

-We foster a multidisciplinary community for all members of the BU community to research relevant risks from advanced AI.
+• We foster a multidisciplinary community for researchers and policy-makers working towards mitigating the relevant risks from advanced AI.

-We host introductory alignment and policy fellowships to cultivate interest and draw highly motivated and talented people toward AI Safety.
+• We host introductory technical and policy fellowships to cultivate interest and draw highly motivated and talented people toward AI safety.

 The group of people who are aware of AI risks is still small.